influxdata/telegraf/docs/TLS.md

 ## Set one or more allowed client CA certificate file names to
 ## enable mutually authenticated TLS connections.
 # tls_allowed_cacerts = ["/etc/telegraf/clientca.pem"]

+## Set one or more allowed DNS name to enable a whitelist
+## to verify incoming client certificates.
+## It will go through all available SAN in the certificate,
+## if of them matches the request is accepted.
+# tls_allowed_dns_names = ["client.example.org"]

 ## Add service certificate and key.
 # tls_cert = "/etc/telegraf/cert.pem"